YubicoLabs/yed-spoke-example/docs/docs/action.md

 ## Test the action

 Lastly we want to ensure that a shipment can be made from our action.
-This will be used to ensure that our API credentials + script + REST call are configure correctly.
+This will be used to ensure that our API credentials + script + REST call are configured correctly.

 At the top of the Actions menu, click the **Test** button